flinthillsdsa/.github/profile/readme.md

-# Flint Hills Chapter of Democratic Socialists of America
+# Github for the Flint Hills Chapter of Democratic Socialists of America
-## Official Github

 --------